DrThanosNT/Travelling-app---Easter-edition/README.md

 Travel budget and expenses

-The application stores user data using serialization, allowing users to resume their planning from where they left off in previous sessions.
+The application uses serialization to store user data, allowing users to resume planning from where they left off in previous sessions.

 Getting Started
 Prerequisites